History of education in England: Compulsory and free primary education: 1880s and 1890s

-The "Sandon Act" (Act of 1876) imposed a legal duty on parents to ensure that their children were educated.
-The Elementary Education Act 1880 (the "Mundella Act") required school boards to enforce compulsory attendance from 5 to 10 years, and permitted them to set a standard which children were required to reach before they could be employed.
+The Elementary Education Act 1876 (39 & 40 Vict. c.
+79) (the "Sandon Act") imposed a legal duty on parents to ensure that their children were educated.
+The Elementary Education Act 1880 (43 & 44 Vict. c.
+23) (the "Mundella Act") required school boards to enforce compulsory attendance from 5 to 10 years, and permitted them to set a standard which children were required to reach before they could be employed.
 Poorer families were often tempted to send their children to work if the opportunity to earn an extra income was available.
 Attendance officers often visited the homes of children who failed to attend school, which often proved to be ineffective.
 Children who were employed were required to have a certificate to show they had reached the educational standard.
 Employers of these children who were unable to show this were penalised.